Business Plan Format (5 points)

 Product or Service Description (10 Points)

 What are the features and benefits of the product or service?
 Explain why it is better than that of the competitors.
 Identify current stage of development.
-Please include a picture of the product if one is available.
-NOTE: Before placing a picture into the document, please compress it to less than 1mb (or 999kb) in size.

 Management Team (5 Points)